Absolventa/absolventa.github.io/_posts/2015-11-12-lazy-logic-efficiently-reduce-an-array-to-a-boolean.md

 ---
 layout: post
 title: "Lazy Logic: Efficiently Reduce An Array To A Boolean"
-title: "Lazy Logic: Efficiently Reduce An Array To A Boolean"
 date: 2015-11-12 15:04
 author: carp
 teaser: Ruby is smart when it comes to evaluating boolean expressions.
 Curiosity about how to best reduce an Enumerable to a boolan value led us to Enumerable#all?(&:call) (lambdas! <3) and a short story about how to exploit Ruby's way of boolean evaluation.